-This chapter describes how to tune your database to prevent it from becoming a major enterprise-level bottleneck.
+This chapter describes how to tune your database for WebLogic Server 10.3.6 to prevent it from becoming a major enterprise-level bottleneck.
 Configure your database for optimal performance by following the tuning guidelines in this chapter and in the product documentation for the database you are using.

 This section provides general database tuning suggestions: